What is Automation Testing? Ultimate Guide to Test Automation

 5. Maintenance

-As the software evolves, test cases must be reviewed and maintained to incorporate any changes that could cause tests to fail or become misleading.
-If this happens frequently, it may not have been the right test to automate.
+Test cases must be reviewed and maintained as the software evolves to incorporate any changes that could cause tests to fail or become misleading.
+If this happens frequently, it may not have been the proper automated test.

 Steps to Choose an Automation Tool